DPD Delivery Email Virus removal guide

 How to avoid installation of malware?

 To prevent this situation, be very cautious when browsing the Internet.
 Think twice before opening email attachments.
 If the file is not relevant or has been received from a suspicious/unrecognizable email address, it should never be opened.
 Furthermore, have a reputable anti-virus/anti-spyware suite installed and running, since these tools can detect and terminate malicious files before they do any damage.
 Keep installed applications and operating systems up-to-date.
 The main reasons for computer infections are lack of knowledge and careless behavior, and the key to safety is caution.
-If you have already opened a "DPD Delivery Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened a "DPD Delivery Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the "DPD Delivery Email Virus" email message: